lutze/verdoy/docs/backend/guides/TESTING_STRATEGY.md

 - Bug detection rate

 This testing strategy ensures comprehensive coverage of all API endpoints while maintaining high code quality and reliability.

+## Test User for Development & CI

+- A default test user (`test@example.com` / `testpassword123`) is always created via migration (`006_add_users_table.sql`).
+- The password hash is generated using the backend's bcrypt environment for compatibility.
+- This user is guaranteed to work after every database rebuild and is used for Playwright/CI login tests.
+- Registration and login flows are robust and tested end-to-end.
+- Post-login and logout redirects use `/auth/profile` and `/auth/login` (no `/api/v1/` prefix).
+- All passwords are hashed using bcrypt (12 rounds) via passlib in the backend container.
+- Never store plain text passwords or hashes generated outside the backend environment.